-FIGURE 88
+FIGURE 90

 The modulated signal is pulse-shaped by the square root raised cosine (SQRC) filter with a roll-off factor 0.35.
-As an example, the power spectral density (PSD) of /4-QPSK modulated PNB3(5,3) is shown in Fig. 89.
+As an example, the Power Spectral Density (PSD) of /4-QPSK modulated PNB3(5,3) is shown in Fig. 91.

-FIGURE 89
+FIGURE 91

-Table 62 lists the peak-to-average-power-ratio (PAPR) for different modulation schemes.
+Table 62 lists the Peak-to-Average-Power-Ratio (PAPR) for different modulation schemes.
 The adopted GMR-1 3G modulation schemes such as /2-BPSK, /4-QPSK, or 16-APSK have much smaller PAPR than conventional BPSK, QPSK and 16-QAM.

 TABLE 62